 6.16.2 High-level Description

 The main idea of the solution is that UPFs get quotas of UL/DL bitrate allowed to transfer and enforce them to meet the limitation of the slice.
-The master PCF of the slice (i.e. Slice PCF) collects the actual bitrate in N6 interface per S-NSSAI from the UPFs and periodically adjusts the bitrate quota allocation according to the latest service distribution within the slice.
+The primary PCF of the slice (i.e. Slice PCF) collects the actual bitrate in N6 interface per S-NSSAI from the UPFs and periodically adjusts the bitrate quota allocation according to the latest service distribution within the slice.

 The SMF provides S-NSSAI of the PDU Sessions to UPF in N4 session.
 The UPF enforces the UL/DL bitrate quota across all GBR and Non-GBR QoS Flows of the PDU Sessions with the S-NSSAI as follows: